wp-plugins/github-embed/readme.txt

 Tags: github, embed, oembed
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==

-Plugin that allows you to embed details about a github user, or repo just by pasting in the repo URL as you would any other embed source.
+Plugin that allows you to embed details from github just by pasting in the URL as you would any other embed source.
+Currently supports:

+* GitHub repositories
+* GitHub user profiles

+Coming soon:

+* Gists...

+The plugin provides very basic styling, but adds classes so you can style as you see fit.
+If anyone has some ideas for a better default stylesheet - pull requests welcome!

 == Installation ==